gramey02/AD_AID_Project/README.md

 Required R packages can be found in the _requirements.rtf_ file

 ## Scripts
-* Figures.Rmd - generates all figures in the manuscript
+* __Figures.Rmd__ - generates all figures in the manuscript
-* CaseControl_Power.R - generates statistical power analysis
-quantifying necessary sample sizes and power for different statistical tests used througout the case-control study
-* Cohort_Power.R - generates statistical power analysis
-quantifying necessary sample sizes and power for different statistical tests used througout the cohort study
-* Longitudinal_Power.R - generates statistical power analysis
-quantifying necessary sample sizes and power for different statistical tests used througout the longitudinal age of onset study
-* StudyGroup_Demographics - generates tables containing information on demographics of the study groups, including sself-reported race and ethnicity, gender, age, etc.
+* __DataCleaning__ - data cleaning pipeline for case-control and cohort study groups
+* __Matching__ - matching pipeline to generate matched case-control, cohort, and longitudinal study group data sets
-* CC_OR_Analysis.R - quantifies odds ratios and differences in AD prevalence between autoimmune patients and non-autoimmune controls in the case-control study group
+* __OddsRatio_Analysis__ - quantifies odds ratios in the case-control and cohort study groups.
+Input: matched data, output: dataframes for the Figures.Rmd plotting file
-* Cohort_OR_Analysis.R - quantifies odds ratios and differences in AD prevalence between autoimmune patients and non-autoimmune controls in the cohort study group
+* __Longitudinal_Onset_Analysis__ - quantifies distributional differences between AD onset age between different group stratifications.
+Also generates survival curves and hazard ratio estimates
-* DataCleaning_CC.R - data cleaning pipeline for the case-control study group
-* DataCleaning_Cohort.R - data cleaning pipeline for the cohort study group
+* __PowerCalculations__ - generates statistical power analyses that quantify the necessary sample sizes and power for different comparisons of the odds ratio and longitudinal analyses
+* __HelperFunction__ - functions that streamline code in the previous files

 _note: due to proprietary OMOP naming conventions at different institutions, database column names and other UCSF-specific information has been redacted from these scripts_

 ## Figures
+Figures from the manuscript, including all main text figures and supplementary figures

 ## Tables
+Tables from the mansucript

 ## Acknowledgements
 Funding sources for this research include NIA R01AG060393, NIAMS P30 AR070155, F30 Fellowship 1F30AG079504-01, and the UCSF Discovery Fellows.
 We would also like to acknowledge the use of the [UCSF Information Commons](https://informationcommons.ucsf.edu/) and [UCSF Research Analysis Environment](https://it.ucsf.edu/service/rae) computational research platforms.
 Through these platforms, the project was supported by the National Center for Advancing Translational Sciences, National Institutes of Health, through UCSF-CTSI Grant Number UL1 TR001872.
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the NIH.